knightsUCF/CarRacing/Log.md

 Let's just create a button, which increments the gold number.
 Then when we exit the application, let's initialize the saved state from the previous session.

+Actually we will not be able to test because we don't have the android stuff set up on this computer.
+We can try but we probably can't.

 # Further Save State Tutorials